Skip to content

 SlateDB currently runs compaction on a single process.
 Compaction is either embedded in the DB writer or run as a standalone process.
 This caps compaction throughput at one node’s CPU and object store bandwidth.
 This RFC extends the existing .compactions coordination file (RFC-0013) to separate a Compaction Coordinator (scheduler and manifest committer) from one or more Compaction Workers (stateless job executors).
 Workers poll .compactions for submitted jobs, claim them via optimistic concurrency (create-if-not-exists on numbered files), execute the existing compaction code path, and report results back; the coordinator alone commits manifest updates, preserving the single-writer invariant.
 The design is backward-compatible with existing stateful and standalone compaction modes and adds no external dependencies beyond the object store.

-Both existing compaction modes share the same single-node ceiling: in-process compaction competes with the write path for CPU and I/O, and the standalone compactor offloads compute but is still capped by a single node’s resources.
-The only way to raise this ceiling is to distribute compaction execution across multiple workers.
+Both existing compaction modes share the same single-node execution ceiling: in-process compaction competes with the write path for CPU and I/O, and the standalone compactor offloads compute but is still capped by a single node’s resources.
+Distributed execution increases aggregate compaction capacity which can be utilized when the scheduler has independent work.
 Furthermore, offloading compute from an embedded compactor to a standalone compactor at runtime adds extra complexity to the single-compactor design.
 If a standalone compactor is started alongside a compactor embedded in the writer, the compactor’s epoch is rewritten by the new compaction process.
 This fences the Db, disabling all Db operations.
 A solution to this is to hand-off the job of coordination to the new process, but this requires additional complexity without the added benefit of horizontal scaling.

 • Tolerate individual worker failures without losing compaction progress, by checkpointing output SSTs and reclaiming stalled jobs.